Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson9/Lesson9.md

 They represent a single, simplified data instance that can be passed around your code and used in multiple ways.
 They can be used in data fetch and retrieval operations, data storage/persistence, presentation to the user (i.e., to populate a table cell’s data, for example), and more.

-Here is a classic example of a user represented (modeled) as a Codable struct with 3 properties:
+A simple example of a `user` represented (modeled) as a Codable struct with 3 properties:

 ```Swift
 struct User:Codable {